Marc Basnight: Personal life and business

 Basnight was born in Manteo, North Carolina, and graduated from Manteo High School in 1966.
 He married the late Sandy Tillett on March 23, 1968; they parented two children together, Caroline and Vicki.
 Basnight chaired the Dare County tourist bureau from 1974 to 1976, and was a member of the North Carolina Board of Transportation from 1977 to 1983.
 Though Basnight never attended college, he received an honorary bachelor's degree from East Carolina University in 1996.
 Basnight was a member of the Masons.

-Basnight owned a restaurant, the Lone Cedar Cafe, between Manteo and Nags Head on the Outer Banks.
+Basnight owned a restaurant, Basnight's Lone Cedar Cafe, between Manteo and Nags Head on the Outer Banks.
 It burned to the ground May 1, 2007, in what was determined to be a fire caused by arson.
 It has since been rebuilt.

 Basnight died on December 28, 2020.
 He was 73 years old.